Birds

 When to spot

 Resident year-round.
 Most active in the early morning and late afternoon.
-Calls are a good indicator of its presence.
+Calls are frequent, especially during the breeding season.

 Credits: Wikimedia Commons